rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 ### Audio Type
 * Use only WAV format and either "48000hz" or "44100hz" sample rate.
-* Check the last section of this article for more info and recommended tools.
+* Check the [last section](https://github.com/rwynx/audio-overriding-northstar#creating-your-sound) of this article for more info and recommended tools.

 ## STEP 1 - Identifying the Audio

 First you need to identify the exact sound.
 There's a command for this: **"ns_print_played_sounds 1"** It will show all the "audio events" that are happening at that moment on the console.

-For example, use your Grapple and open the console the ID will be **"pilot_grapple_fire"** this one is an easy one, but there are some other tweaks too.
+For example, use your Grapple and open the console the ID will be **"pilot_grapple_fire"**
 ### A console example:
 > ![audioeventexample](https://raw.githubusercontent.com/rwynx/audio-overriding-northstar/main/Images/audioeventeample.png)